-Canada has a population of 37.06 million, out of which, around 40% are said to be in debt.
-The condition is not very different in the US either where the total debt has reached $13.21 trillion.
-In this how to get out of debt fast, we’ll talk about why it is important to get rid of debt and have a look at some tips that actually work.
+In the US the total debt has reached $13.21 trillion, and Canada, with a population of 37 million, around 40% are said to be in debt.
+In this how to get out of debt fast: a step by step guide, we'll talk about why it is important to get rid of debt and have a look at some tips that actually work.

 Taking debt varies among people on the basis of age.
 Here’s the rundown: